matt-way/jsBinarySchemaParser/README.md

 ### Why this parser?

-There are other good parsers around, like [jBinary], but we weren't a fan of relying on object key ordering, and defining parser types as strings.
+There are other good parsers around, like [jBinary][4], but we weren't a fan of relying on object key ordering, and defining parser types as strings.
 This parser does only cater to browsers that are able to utilise the `Uint8Array` data type, so if you need something more compatible, these other parsers might better fit your requirements.

 ### Demo